Tegan Nox: All Elite Wrestling (2025)

 Newell, alongside Miranda Alize, made her All Elite Wrestling (AEW) debut, during the 25 October 2025 episode of Collision, interrupting TayJay (Anna Jay and Tay Melo) during their backstage interview.
 Their in-ring debut took place on 1 November edition of the show, where they were defeated by Megan Bayne and Marina Shafir in a match lasting under three minutes.

 On 8 November, it was reported by Mike Johnson of PWInsider that Newell and Alize refused to perform in a scheduled match on that day's taping of Collision and walked out.
 According to the report, the duo were booked to lose to TayJay, but Newell and Alize allegedly objected to the booking, stating they did not want to take another loss after losing their debut match the prior week and left the venue an hour before the match was scheduled to start.
-On a livestream on 9 November, Newell and Alize denied that they refused to lose to TayJay and that their frustration was that the match was only going to be three minutes.
+On a livestream on 9 November, Newell and Alize denied that they refused to lose to TayJay, stated that their issue was that the match was only going to be three minutes, and that AEW had allowed them to leave the venue.
+Both Newell and Alize received backlash from other wrestlers and independent promoters.